elyadarm/parking-toll/parking-toll/README.md

 	};
 ```

-Please see the java doc for more examples and details.
+Please see the java doc for more examples and details: you can generate it from the source with maven and find it here : parking-toll/target/apidocs/index.html

 ## Limitation and future improvements